RobTillaart/float16/README.md

 - unit tests of the above.
 - how to handle 0 == -0  (0x0000 == 0x8000)
-- investigate ARM alternative half-precision
-_ARM processors support (via a floating point control register bit) an "alternative half-precision" format, which does away with the special case for an exponent value of 31 (111112).[10]
-It is almost identical to the IEEE format, but there is no encoding for infinity or NaNs; instead, an exponent of 31 encodes normalized numbers in the range 65536 to 131008._

 #### Could

 - copy constructor?
-- update documentation.
 - error handling.
   - divide by zero errors.
 - look for optimizations.